SentometricsResearch/sentometrics/docs/README.md

 ## Installation

-To install the package from CRAN, simply do:
+To install the latest package version from CRAN, simply do:

 ```R
 install.packages("sentometrics")
 ```

-The current version is **0.5.1**.
 The latest development version of **`sentometrics`** resides on the GitHub repository.
 To install this version (which may still contain bugs!), execute:

 ```R
 devtools::install_github("sborms/sentometrics")